typescript-eslint/typescript-eslint/docs/getting-started/linting/README.md

+---
+title: Linting your TypeScript Codebase
-# Getting Started - Linting your TypeScript Codebase
+sidebar_label: Linting your TypeScript Codebase
+---

 Whether you're adding linting to a new TypeScript codebase, adding TypeScript to an old codebase, or migrating from the deprecated [TSLint](https://www.npmjs.com/package/tslint), the steps aren't a whole lot different.